MaibornWolff/codecharta/gh-pages/_docs/04-15-mergefilter.md

 ccsh merge file1.cc.json ../foo/ -o=test.cc.json
 ```

-This last example inputs the folder foo, which will result in all project files in that folder being merged with file1.cc.json.
+This last example inputs the folder foo, which will result in all project files in that folder being merged with the reference file (file1.cc.json).